openwallet-foundation/acapy-plugins/oid4vc/README.md

 ### Demo Flow

 Navigate to `http://localhost:3002` in your browser.
-You will start at the registration page.
+You will start at the landing page.
+The sidebar has buttons to take you to the issuance and presentation pages.

-1. Admin Registration Page

-- Demonstrates the issuer's process of registering a new OID4VCI credential type.
+1. Issue Credential

-- Utilizes the admin API to create a supported credential record for issuance tracking.
+   - This page generates a simple `UniversityCredential` for issuance
-- In a production environment, this process is dynamic, but for the demo, it's simplified to a single button click.

-1. Input Form Page

-- Illustrates the user's initiation of an interaction with an issuer to request a credential.
-- The data submitted here will end up in the issued credential.
+       - The demo obscures and automate the necessary `credential-supported/create` call, which is what defines the type and values of a credential that can be issued

+   - Preparing a credential offer is simple:
+      - Enter your name and email, or use the test value provided, and hit `Register`
+      - Once you hit `Register`, you'll be automatically taken to the Credential Offer Page

-3. Credential Offer Page
+2. Credential Offer Page
    - Presents a credential offer in the form of a QR code.
-- The Input Form Page uses the admin API to create an exchange record, tracking user information, OID4VC token, codes, pins, and credential subjects.
    - Scan the QR code using the Sphereon Wallet app.
-- The Sphereon Wallet follows the OID4VCI flow, requesting an authentication token and using it to obtain a credential.
+   - The Sphereon Wallet follows the OID4VC flow, requesting an authentication token and using it to obtain a credential.
-- The OID4VCI plugin determines the credential subjects based on the exchange record.
+   - The OID4VC plugin determines the credential subjects based on the exchange record.

+Now you have a `UniversityCredential` in your Sphereon Wallet.
+To demonstrate the other half of the OID4VC plugin, click on the `Present Credential` button on the sidebar.

+3. Present Credential
+   - The Present Credential page has a single button on it: Present Credential
+   - When you press that button, the demo will prepare a QR code that contains a presentation request
+     - Again, the demo obscures and automates some of the necessary calls to prepare the request, but you can see the calls being made in the logs
+   - Scan this QR code with your Sphereon Wallet app
+   - Follow the steps on the app, which will prompt you to select a University Credential from your wallet

+As mentioned, the demo automatically takes care of a lot of the setup calls necessary to prepare credential definitions, presentation requests, and so forth.
+You can see what calls are being made, and with what values, both in the container logs and on the page.

 ### Note